President & CEO

-John Yazwinski’s road to becoming one of the region’s thought leaders in addressing homelessness started on the front lines over two decades ago, when he served as an intern for the Quincy Interfaith Sheltering Coalition (Father Bill’s Place).
+John Yazwinski’s road to becoming one of the region’s thought leaders in addressing homelessness started on the front lines nearly three decades ago, when he served as an intern for the Quincy Interfaith Sheltering Coalition (Father Bill’s Place).
 After graduating from Bentley College with a Bachelor’s Degree in Marketing, John worked as a case manager for the Quincy shelter between 1996 and 1998, providing stabilization and crisis-intervention services to residents in need.
 From 1998 to 1999, he served as the agency’s Director of Housing Services, overseeing state and federal housing programs, supervising and training housing-search specialists, and implementing a consumer advisory board.

 John, whose professional and personal growth came under the tutelage of shelter founder Father Bill McCarthy, was named Executive Director of Father Bill’s Place in 1999.
-Five years later, he implemented an innovative strategy to shift from the emergency shelter system to a Housing First model, a cost-effective solution he has advocated for at meetings and conferences at the local, state and national levels.
+Five years later, he implemented an innovative strategy to shift from the emergency shelter system to a Housing First approach, a cost-effective solution he has advocated for at meetings and conferences at the local, state and national levels.
 In 2007, John was selected to lead Father Bill’s & MainSpring (FBMS), overseeing the successful merger of Quincy Interfaith Sheltering Coalition and the MainSpring Coalition for the Homeless in Brockton, two faith-based organizations with similar missions.